 First Impressions of the Uniden LRD-950 Radar Detector

-My first impressions when taking the Uniden LRD-950 out of the box were positive.
+Roy's first impressions when taking the Uniden LRD-950 out of the box were positive.

-The case was strikingly similar to that of the Passport 9500ix, it used the same RJ-11 power connection, had an audio jack, a USB port and came packaged in a travel case.
+It used the same RJ-11 power connection, had an audio jack, a USB port and came packaged in a travel case.

 OLED Display – Pass